 Crystal Clear Water

 Yesterday I showed two guys around Fish Fry Lake.
 They were looking for spots to fish from shore or from BioHavens designed as fishing platforms.
-At one point we walked on a BioHaven floating walkway and observed crystal clear water down to the bottom, which was about nine feet.
+At one point we walked on a BioHaven floating walkway and observed crystal clear water down to the bottom, about nine feet.
 If a dime had been dropped, it would be easy to see as it settled all the way into the native chara that rose about a foot or two from the bottom.
 The different hues of color were striking, with the light, even bright green of the chara contrasting with a darker green of northern milfoil.

 Perennial plants, many with beautiful blossoms like Indian Paintbrush or Marsh Milkweed or several forms of aquatic friendly native sunflowers make BioHavens their home.
 Different root habits too, so some islands have dramatic root volume below them, while others not so much.
 This variety of structure in turn provides variety of fish habitat, with bluegill and sunfish targeting the shorter root systems, and bass setting up for their ambush life model in the shadow of longer root systems.
 Or black crappie surprisingly displacing largemouth just by sheer volume in some settings.

+Crawfish make a living upside down, eating periphyton from the very bottom of BioHavens.
+This is especially true when root systems are dense and afford a reasonable level of security cover.
+These guys also probably graze the roots of certain plants, maybe the Carex?
 In the meantime just up watershed is another body of water.
 Same source water.
-This lake experience die offs of waterfowl every few years.
-The ducks contract a hemorrhagic disease, and a native form of snail is part of the vector relationship that results in these die offs.
+This lake experience die offs of waterfowl every few years from a hemorrhagic disease.
+A native form of snail is part of the vector relationship that passes along the disease.
 But it doesn’t happen on Fish Fry.
-Probably because the snails are being consumed by the red ear sunfish, and the yellow perch.
-Snails are still present in Fish Fry, but not in the massive concentrated fashion they would be without those other components of the food web.
+Probably because the yellow perch and red ear sunfish consume the snails.
+Snails are still present in Fish Fry, but not in the massive concentrated fashion they would be without the new complexity of the food web.